-Jonathan Agnew MBE is a Former Leicestershire and England Cricketer.
+Jonathan Agnew MBE DL is a Former Leicestershire and England Cricketer.

 Agnew made his first-class debut for Leicestershire in 1978 after impressing in local club cricket.

 A fast bowler with the ability to swing the ball, he took 101 wickets in the 1987 season for his county.

 His best first-class bowling figures were 9 for 70 and he took six ten-wicket hauls in 218 matches.

 During the 1980’s ‘Aggers’ played three Test Matches and three One Day Internationals for England before taking up his position in the commentary box.

 In 1987, Agnew began work with BBC Radio Leicester, and in 1988 he wrote an entertaining book on the life of a county pro – Eight Days A Week.

 He retired at the end of the 1990 season to become Chief Cricket Writer of the Today newspaper.

 He was appointed BBC Cricket Correspondent at the start of the 1991 season.